stardothosting/shift8-cdn/readme.txt

 = I tested it on my site and its not working for me! =

 Send us an email to cdnhelp@shift8web.com or post in the support forums here and we will help.
-We are constnatly improving and updating the plugin also!
+We are constantly improving and updating the plugin also!

 = I noticed on lazy load images, the CDN isnt being used =